Kathy Rae Huffman: Art and Politics

 A screening and discussion at the Landesgalerie Linz (now called Francisco Carolinum), Austria, showing videos from the east and west that used political content - works by Americans working with Paper Tiger Television and Russian artists produced by Tatiano Didenko, Moscow State TV, which were screened side by side, in 1994.
 This screening project developed into Checkpoint 95, a major performance event at Ars Electronica 1995.

 Intelligent Ambience

-Co-curator with Carole Ann Klonarides for a video program that revealed the in between of architecture and electronic space, for the Ars Electronica festival, Linz, May 1994.
+Co-curator with Carole Ann Klonarides for a video program that revealed the in between of architecture and electronic space, for the Ars Electronica festival in Linz, Austria, May 1994.

 A Past Memorized / A Future Conceived: Video from Slovenia

 Curator of video survey exhibition, commissioned by the Rotterdam Arts Council, Netherlands.
-Presented in Amsterdam, Rotterdam, Graz, Munich, and Ljublana, 1994-1995.
+Presented in Amsterdam, Rotterdam, Graz, Munich, and Ljubljana, 1994-1995.

 Word Up!

-Curator for a selection of artists literary CD ROM and hypertext projects, for Vienna's annual Literature Festival Word Up! in the Museumquartier, May 1995.
+Curator for a selection of artists' literary CD-ROM and hypertext projects, for Vienna's annual Literature Festival Word Up! in the Museumquartier, May 1995.